 - Read or tell a story

-- Snuggle time with a blanket, teddy bear or some other thing that makes your child feel secure
+- Tuck in your young child or snuggle time with a blanket, teddy bear or some other thing that makes him or her feel secure

 - Warm milk or a snack